elijah-team/elevated-potential/README.md

 - ... implemented in Java (17, for now; 8 is great and Graal is you're paal)
 - ... of the impression that build systems don't matter (tldr maven for now)
 - ... mortal enemies of Scala and Kotlin
-- ... philosophically excited about Clojure (and Xtend nad EMF/MBSE)
+- ... philosophically excited about Clojure (and Xtend and EMF/MBSE)
 - ... also secretly jealous of Lombok and AOP